 And no one there you can kiss goodnight…”

 So goes the Luther Vandross hit.
 No one can deny it.
-A house is just that – a structure with foundations, roof, walls, ceiling, windows, and doors.
+A house is just that – a structure with foundations, a roof, walls, a ceiling, windows, and doors.
 It is fit for human habitation and is secure and comfortable protection against the elements of nature.

 As Luther very aptly puts it, a house is home once there is the presence of love within the confines of the physical structure.

 With much love and care, a homeowner will want nothing better and strive for the improvement, beautification, and protection of the said home, including all items inside the premises.

 From a personal financial standpoint, a house is one of the most expensive.
 And, yet the most sound investment an individual can make.

-So it makes total sense to ensure that such an investment will withstand the ravages of time.
+So it makes sense to ensure that such an investment will withstand the ravages of time.
 By, of course, making it as sturdy and durable as possible.